ChunxuGuo/High-Level-Synthesis-Flow-on-Zynq-using-Vitis-HLS/Lab4.md

     </p>
     You can see the design expects x input as 16-bit scalar and outputs y via pointer of the 16-bit data.
 It also has ap_vld signal to indicate when the result is valid.

-#### Add PIPELINE directive to the loop and re-synthesize the design.
-View the synthesis results.
-1. Make sure that the *fir.c* is open in the information view.
-2. Select the **Directive** tab, and apply the **PIPELINE** directive to the loop.
-3. Select **Solution > Run C Synthesis > Active Solution** to start the synthesis process.
-4. When synthesis is completed, the *Synthesis Results* will be displayed in the information pane.
-5. Note that the latency has reduced to 62 clock cycles.
-The DSP48 and BRAM consumption remains same; however, LUT and FF consumptions have slightly increased.

 ### Run RTL/C CoSimulation
 #### Run the RTL/C Co-simulation, selecting Verilog.
 Verify that the simulation passes.
 1. Select **Solution > Run C/RTL Co-simulation** to open the dialog box so the desired simulations can be run.
 2. Select the *Verilog* option and click **OK**.
 The Co-simulation will run, generating and compiling several files, and then simulating the design.
 In the console window you can see the progress.
-When done the RTL Simulation Report shows that it was successful and the latency reported was 62.
+When done the RTL Simulation Report shows that it was successful and the latency reported was 68.

 ### Setup IP-XACT Adapter
 #### Add INTERFACE directive to create AXI4LiteS adapters so IP-XACT adapter can be generated during the RTL Export step.